-Bridging finance is quick and the speed really depends on the speed of your solicitors.
-The time scale it takes to complete is often between 5-18 days and this depends on a few factors beyond our control such as 2nd charge consent if applicable and the availability of local surveyors and your solicitors.
-Should you require, we can place you with one of our paneled solicitors to speed up the process.
+Bridging finance is quick.
+The speed really depends on the speed of your solicitors.
+The time scale it takes to complete is often between 5-18 days.
+This depends on a few factors beyond our control such as 2nd charge consent if applicable and the availability of local surveyors and your solicitors.
+Should you require, we can place you with one of our panelled solicitors to speed up the process.

 What if my case is urgent?
 Do you offer a fast track service?

 If your case is urgent and you need a quick completion, please advise your broker or case handler as to the deadline date and the reason why, we will then be able to offer a fast track service.

 who instructs the valuation?

 It is highly recommended for speed and safety that the valuer is instructed by BridgeCrowd.
 A borrower will get a better deal this way as the valuer provides an indemnity insurance to the investors.